Hermann-web/blog/web-source/docs/blog/posts/software-and-tools/sgbd/mongodb-atlas/access-mongodb-atlas-locally-through-cli.md

 You can download and install `mongosh` from the MongoDB [website](https://www.mongodb.com/try/download/shell) or using package managers like npm or yarn.
 Make sure you have Node.js installed on your system before proceeding.

-Personally, i've downloaded it (and installed the setup) from the [website](https://www.mongodb.com/try/download/shell), put the bin file (containing mongosh.exe) into environment variables and read a bit of the [docu](https://www.mongodb.com/docs/mongodb-shell/)
+Personally, using windows, i've downloaded it (and installed the setup) from the [website](https://www.mongodb.com/try/download/shell), put the bin file (containing mongosh.exe) into environment variables and read a bit of the [docu](https://www.mongodb.com/docs/mongodb-shell/).
+However, using ubuntu, i've tested both approch, installing using `apt-get` and using `nodejs`.

-Let's use the option 1, as it is a more straightforward approach
+Let's use the Package Manage option, as it is a more straightforward approach

 === ":octicons-file-code-16: `Using npm (Node Package Manager)`"

     ```bash
-    npm install -g mongodb
+    npx mongosh --version
     ```

 === ":octicons-file-code-16: `Using yarn (Package Manager)`"

     ```bash
-    yarn global add mongodb
+    yarn dlx mongosh --version
     ```

 <!-- more -->

+This command will install mongosh it you doesn't have it.

 For more details on installing `mongosh`, refer to the MongoDB documentation [^mongosh-install].